-- Caregivers participate with children.
+- Children participate in activities with caregivers.
 See #5 below.

-- Please use your phone for pictures, but don’t let it distract you.
-(Please hare your pics with me.
-If you don’t mind, I would love to share them on my social media.)
+- Please use your phone to take pictures, but don’t let it distract you.
+(Please share your pictures with me.
+I’d love to share them on my social media.)

-- Miss Laura is the leader.
-Copy Miss Laura, as parents need to participate just as much as the kids!
-Your child NEEDS to see YOU participate!
-Move and Groove and get into in!
-Miss Laura is all about fun and learning for everyone!
-This gives ‘tiny-them’ the permission to enjoy the class!
-(Miss Laura understands you may have babe #2 & or #3 in your arms or in a stroller, participate as much as possible with your child-on-the-move!)
+- The leader is Miss Laura.
+Parents need to participate just as much as children, so copy Miss Laura!
+Children need to see you participating in activities!
+Get into it by moving and grooving.
+All of Miss Laura’s classes are fun and educational.
+Your participation allows ‘tiny-them’ to enjoy class (Miss Laura understands that you may have baby #2 or #3 in your arms or in a stroller.
+Please participate as much as possible with your child-on-the-go!)

-- Miss Laura is not a disciplinarian.
-I will do my best to guide your child to follow and participate.
-I use a lot of creative language to help them think things through.
-The rest is up to you.
-If your child does not participate it does not mean that they ‘hate the class’.
-It means they need to be given the chance to ‘warm-up’ to the class.
-Did you know that there is a ‘Third Class Charm’ that happens?
-By the third class, your child will know the routine and will be more comfortable. *You just have to give them the chance*.
+- Laura does not discipline her students.
+My goal is to guide your child to follow and participate in the activity.
+In order to help them think things through, I use a lot of creative language.
+Let’s leave the rest to you.
+Do not assume that your child hates the class because he or she does not participate.
+The students need to be given the opportunity to ‘warm-up’ to the class.
+Did you know that ‘Third Class Charm’ can happen?
+Once your child has completed the third class, he or she will know the routine and will feel even more comfortable.
+It’s just a matter of giving them a chance.

-- Suggestions on ‘How to give them a chance’:
+- Here are some suggestions on how to give them a chance:

-- Stay engaged in what is happening in class.
+- Keep your attention on what is going on in class.

-- Encourage your child to see the good in things, and try not to bring to light ‘what they aren’t doing’.
-They will do things eventually.
-Sometimes they sit on the side through the whole class, then go home and lead a complete class with their stuffed animals!
-Kids are amazing!
-They soak things in when we think otherwise!
+- Don’t focus on what your child isn’t doing, and rather encourage them to see the good in things.
+There will be a time when they will do things.
+They sometimes sit on the side of the class, then go home and teach a complete class with their stuffed animals.
+Children are amazing!
+Even when we don’t think so, they soak up everything!

 Come Run, Jump, Sing, Dance, Move and Play!

-Click here to Follow and Get Current Updates ‘Miss Laura’s Preschool Fun’ on Facebook!
+Click here to Follow and Get Current Updates ‘Miss Laura’s Music & Movement’ on Facebook!